Theory of topological spin Josephson junctions: Fractional Spin Josephson Effect

 \section{Fractional Spin Josephson Effect}

-Historically, the original JE was used to described the supercurrent tunneling through a weak link between the conventional $s$-wave superconductors, following $2\pi$ periodicity of the system Hamiltonian \cite{MartinisAE2004}.
-Nevertheless, JJs designed between the topological $p$-wave superconductors are predicted to exhibit $4\pi$-periodic supercurrent, a hallmark manifestation for the existence of MBSs \cite{DengS2016,LiuPRB2017,ZhangN2018}.
-Notably, a variety of JEs can be inferred from JJs based on the edges of QSH insulators: under TRS and parity conservation, there is a dissipative current varied as $2\pi$ periodicity in the presence of a dc voltage bias; once TRS is broken, the current becomes non-dissipative and evolve as $4\pi$ periodicity protected by the PHS from MBSs \cite{FuPRB2009}.
-Furthermore, given TRS with Coulomb interactions \cite{ZhangPRL2014} or impurities \cite{PengPRL2016,Vinkler-AvivPRB2017,HuiPRB2017}, the current can even be dissipationless with $8\pi$ periodicity, while the $s_z$-conserving interactions will lead to dissipation with original $2\pi$ periodicity \cite{HuiPRB2017}.
+Historically, the original JE was used to describe the supercurrent through a weak link between the conventional $s$-wave superconductors, following $2\pi$ periodicity of the system Hamiltonian \cite{Martinis2004}.
+Nevertheless, JJs between topological $p$-wave superconductors are predicted to exhibit a $4\pi$-periodic supercurrent, a hallmark manifestation for the existence of MBSs \cite{DengS2016,LiuPRB2017,ZhangN2018}.
+Notably, a variety of JEs can be identified by coupling the edges of QSH insulators to $s$-wave superconductors.
+Under the TRS and parity conservation, a dc voltage bias gradually connects the in-gap states to the bulk of scattering states, generating a $2\pi$-periodic dissipative current.
+Once the TRS is broken, the current becomes dissipationless and evolves as $4\pi$ periodicity, as protected by the PHS stemming from the MBSs \cite{FuPRB2009}.
+Furthermore, given the TRS with the Coulomb interactions \cite{ZhangPRL2014} or the impurities \cite{PengPRL2016,Vinkler-AvivPRB2017,HuiPRB2017}, the current can even be dissipationless with $8\pi$ periodicity, while the $s_z$-conserving interactions will lead to dissipation with the original $2\pi$ periodicity (note that $s_z$ refers to the electron spin at the QSH edge, instead of the spin in the IXI chain, see Ref.~\cite{HuiPRB2017}).
 Such $4\pi$ ($8\pi$) periodicity is called $\mathbb{Z}_2$ ($\mathbb{Z}_4$) fractional JE for the sake of $e$ ($e/2$) electron charge being transferred in $2\pi$ period of the system Hamiltonian, instead of Cooper pairs $2e$ in the conventional superconductors.
 However, in Ref.~\cite{LaflammeNC2016} it was shown that such $8\pi$ periodicity can be achieved \textit{without} Coulomb interactions, based on a $p$-wave superconductor lattice ring interrupted by one weakly coupled normal site.